PROJECT OVERVIEW

 The project adopts an interdisciplinary methodology, drawing expertise from various sectors including economics, engineering, legal studies, and ethnobiology.
 This interdisciplinary approach ensures a holistic understanding of the challenges and opportunities within the cereal value chain.
 Key elements of the methodology include a focus on results orientation and user-centeredness.
 Digital technologies and decision support tools play a central role, facilitating data collection, analysis, and dissemination of findings.
 Stakeholder engagement is paramount throughout the project, ensuring alignment with user needs and fostering collaboration for data collection, validation, and dissemination.
 By targeting diverse stakeholders including EU producers, smallholder farmers, local authorities, and the general public, the project aims to develop solutions that address the specific needs of each group, ultimately contributing to the resilience of the MENA region’s food systems.

-Additionally to the scientific work packages, the project also includes work packages WP5 for communication, dissemination and exploitation management and WP6 for project management.
+In addition to the scientific work packages, the project also includes work packages WP5 for communication, dissemination, and exploitation management and WP6 for project management.

 Work Package 1